-One in eight women will be diagnosed with breast cancer in their lifetime, while figures from the Cancer Institute NSW show that 19,300 women nationally will be diagnosed with breast cancer in 2019.
+One in eight women will be diagnosed with breast cancer in their lifetime, while figures from the Breast Cancer Network Australia show that 19,998 women and 170 men will be diagnosed with a form of breast cancer in 2020.

 Regular mammograms for women over the age of 50 and self checks for both women and men can help save lives.

 However almost half of women aged 50-74 are not getting their recommended two yearly mammograms.

 Chief Cancer Officer and CEO of the Cancer Institute NSW, Professor David Currow explained that around 60 per cent of breast cancers are diagnosed in women aged 50-74.